uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 ### Variables

-Having values is cool, but sometimes we want to be able to store this value in so that we can can use them over and over again, or perform some computation using them later.
+Having values is cool, but sometimes we want to be able to store this value somewhere so that we can can use them over and over again, or perform some computation using them later.
 It would also help if we could give these values names that describe more clearly what they are.

 For these use cases, we would use a **variable**!
-Variables give us a way to refer to a certain value using a self-defined name.
+Variables give us a way to refer to a certain value using a self-defined name, and maintain access to that same value.
 In our previous example, we would declare a variable named `age` , which we would then assign to `20`.

-To create and assign a variable, we use either `let` or `const`, then the name that we want to give the variable.
+To create and assign a variable, we use either `let` or `const`, then the name that we want to give the variable, then the value after an `=` sign.

 ``` javascript
 let age = 20;